mosaicdao/mosaic-pm/specification-discussions/20191210-consensusgateway-tasks.md

     - Pass core contract address as param.
     - Assert that `_core` address is not zero.
     - Get `openKernelHeight`, `openKernelHash` from Core.
-        - Here we get all the required values from core contract in one call instead of 4.
+        - Here we get all the required values from core contract in one call instead of 2.
         ```
          (height, kernelHash) = core.getOpenKernel()
         ```
     - The `height` can be equal to `currentMetablockHeight` or `currentMetablockHeight + 1`.
-We should allow equal height, incase of chain halting when new core is created, then the new kernel can be opened at the same height.
+We should allow equal height, in case of chain halting when new core is created, then the new kernel can be opened at the same height.
 As this function can be called only by consensus, we can trust that same height will not be passed in normal conditions.
+(Used for recovering from halted Core, then new Core can resume at same KernelHeight)
-    - Update `currentMetablockHeight = height;`
+    - Set `currentMetablockHeight = height;`
     - Create `kernelIntentHash`.
-It is sha3(height, kernelHash)
+It is EIP712(height, kernelHash)
-    - Increament `nonce` for the caller(from nonces mapping).
+    - Increament `nonce` for the caller(from nonces mapping); FIRST NONCE = 0.
     - Call `MessageOutbox.declareMessage` with the following params.
         - kernelIntentHash
         - nonce